Lightstreamer/Lightstreamer-example-MPNChatMetadata-adapter-java/README.md

 ### Installing the Adapter

-* Get the `deploy.zip` file of the [Metadata Adapter latest release](https://github.com/Lightstreamer/Lightstreamer-example-MPNChatMetadata-adapter-java/releases), unzip it, and copy the `Chat` folder into the `adapters` folder of your Lightstreamer Server installation.
+* Get the `deploy.zip` file of the [Metadata Adapter "Release for Lightstreamer 7.3" release](https://github.com/Lightstreamer/Lightstreamer-example-MPNChatMetadata-adapter-java/releases), unzip it, and copy the `Chat` folder into the `adapters` folder of your Lightstreamer Server installation.
 * [Optional] Customize logging settings in log4j configuration file `Chat/classes/log4j2.xml`.

 ### Enabling the MPN Module